Liz’s Ordeal and Optimistic Attitude Towards Life

-On the 7th of Feb when I visited Liz, as usual, she seemed okay, but Jennifer told me that all was not well.
-She said that Liz was going through hell and that she was behaving very strangely, and at night she was saying things that made no sense, she kept rambling that she wanted to go home.
-Her strange behaviour began to scare Jennifer; I told Jennifer it must be the drugs and the heavy sleeping doses that must have made her delirious.
-Liz’s days and nights were now filled with pain, fitful slumber and anguish.
-She displayed a variety of moods each over shadowed by tears.
-“I’m so sick and tired of this leg of mine,” she sighed, struggling to sit up on her sore rump.
-I could feel her frustration and desperation now as the dry gangrene began to manifest itself in her foot.
-I knew time was fast running out for Liz, if she did not go in for the amputation her heavy doses of painkillers and the pain itself would drive her berserk.
-Liz’s nightmares had returned to haunt her like some demon from the past.
+On February 7th, I visited Liz as usual, but Jennifer confided that all was not well.
+Liz was going through hell, behaving, and saying nonsensical things at night, insisting she wanted to go home.
+Liz’s delirium frightened Jennifer, but I reassured her it was likely the drugs and heavy sleep aids affecting her mind.
+Liz’s days and nights were now a cycle of pain, restless sleep, and despair.
+Her moods swung, each one overshadowed by tears.
+“I’m so sick and tired of this leg,” she sighed, struggling to sit up on her sore rump.
+Her frustration and desperation were palpable as the dry gangrene spread on her foot.
+I knew time was running out—if Liz didn’t agree to the amputation soon, the pain and heavy doses of medication would drive her mad.
+Her nightmares had returned, haunting her like demons from the past.

-Day 13, Saturday, Liz’s condition was now real bad, I knew I had to do something soon, I was desperate as my sickness had bogged me down and I had to take a decision right away.
-My friends, who are doctors, spread over the globe, and who had been through all her reports advised me not to delay any longer.
-Out of sheer desperation I dragged myself out of bed and banged a mail to my dear friends’, the Newnes on Valentine’s Day.
-They phoned me immediately and said Rita would make it to Ahmedabad any time after the 18th Feb.
-I phoned Liz and asked her if she was ready to go to Ahmedabad and that Rita would be there for her.
-Liz who had had enough of the pain over the last fortnight was mentally and physically prepared to go in for the amputation.
-I immediately phoned Life Care Hospital and made all arrangements for Liz’s operation.
-The angiography of both her legs was slated for the 18th Feb to be followed by the amputation the following day.
-I rang and told Derek that everything was set up.
-He said Rita would leave Mumbai on the 18th morning and join Liz in the evening at Life Care Hospital.
+By February 13th, a Saturday, Liz’s condition had deteriorated severely.
+I knew I had to act quickly, but my illness had left me desperate and drained.
+My friends, doctors spread across the globe, had reviewed all her reports and urged me not to delay any longer.
+Out of sheer desperation, I dragged myself out of bed and sent an urgent email to our dear friends, the Newnes, on Valentine’s Day.
+They called me immediately, and Rita promised to be in Ahmedabad by February 18th.
+I called Liz and asked if she was ready to go to Ahmedabad; Rita would be there for her.
+Liz, worn out by the pain, was mentally and physically prepared for the amputation.
+I immediately arranged for the surgery at Life Care Hospital, with the angiography scheduled for February 18th and the amputation the following day.
+I informed Derek, who confirmed that Rita would leave Mumbai on the morning of the 18th and join Liz that evening at the hospital.

-I had made all arrangements for Liz’s departure for Ahmedabad on the 18th.
-The ambulance would pick her up at 9.30 in the morning.
-Jennifer and her brother Chirag would be accompanying her in the ambulance.
-The evening before she left I dropped in to see her, she burst out crying and I could see the anguish written all over her face.
-This would be the first time she would be going to the hospital without me.
-As I was not feeling too well I kissed her goodnight and promised to see her in the morning before she left for Ahmedabad.
+Everything was set for Liz’s departure to Ahmedabad on the 18th.
+The ambulance would pick her up at 9:30 a.m., with Jennifer and her brother Chirag accompanying her.
+The evening before she left, I visited her.
+She burst into tears, and I could see the anguish etched on her face.
+This would be the first time she went to the hospital without me.
+Not feeling well myself, I kissed her goodnight and promised to see her in the morning before she left.

-The ambulance came at the scheduled time.
-We carried Liz into it and made her comfortable.
-I wished her a safe journey and told her not to worry everything would work out and she would come back a happier person.
-I wanted to desperately go with her to be there for her but it would have been sheer stupidity as I was still due my pokes and I would probably have been more of a hindrance than a help if anything happened to me.
+The ambulance arrived on time.
+We carefully carried Liz into it, making her as comfortable as possible.
+I wished her a safe journey and assured her that everything would work out—that she would come back a happier person.
+I desperately wanted to go with her, to be there for her, but it would have been foolish.
+I was still due for more treatments, and in my current state, I would have been more of a hindrance than a help if anything went wrong.

 Liz’s right foot August 2008